 Letters of intent should be two pages including a CV.
 Please also include details about your project and findings from your work.
 Tell us how this will transform the field of PH.

-The Steering Committee for the Program was selected by Executive Board of Team Phenomenal Hope and is currently four members: Hap Farber, Patty George, Ray Benza, Hunter Champion, and Rebecca Vanderpool.
+The Steering Committee for the program was selected by the Executive Board of Team Phenomenal Hope and is currently four members: Hap Farber, Patty George, Ray Benza, Hunter Champion, and Rebecca Vanderpool.

 Monday, January 25 - LOI submission opens